industrial-edge/miscellaneous/tank application/README.md

 ### Manual operation (intern)

 The tank application can be controlled manually in the global DB “GDB".
-Therefore the following parameters must be triggered (set to true, set to false):
+Therefore the following parameter must be set to 'true' (right after these parameter are reset automatically to 'false'):

 - *GDB.hmiSignals.HMI_Start*
 - *GDB.hmiSignals.HMI_Stop*